-In Flanders, both the extent account and ES supply and use accounts are published.
-The ES supply and use account is in physical and monetary terms, including wood production in forests, carbon storage in above ground biomass, water availability and health benefits of green and blue areas in the living environment.
-A condition account and a biodiversity account are being developed.
+In Flanders, both the extent account and four pilot ES supply and use accounts in physical and monetary terms are published.
+These include wood production in forests, carbon storage in above-ground biomass, water availability and health benefits of green and blue areas near the living environment.
+An ES erosion control, condition accounts for rivers and forests, and a biodiversity account are in development.

-Identified challenges with the data in Flanders concern carbon storage in biomass; the health effects of green space; functional biodiversity and its contribution to the supply of ecosystem services as well as the accuracy of the base layers of the land use/land cover map.
-Moreover the relevant data, knowledge, skills, resources are scattered across different entities, this impedes building appropriate ES models.
+Identified challenges with the data in Flanders concern carbon storage in biomass; the health effects of green space; functional biodiversity and its contribution to the supply of ecosystem services, as well as the accuracy of the base layers of the land use/land cover map.
+Moreover, the relevant data, knowledge, skills and resources are scattered across different entities, this impedes building appropriate ES models.